ruuda/musium/docs/index.md

  * Musium is not a tagger, it expects your files to be tagged correctly already.
  * Supports only flac, with no intention to support other audio formats.
- * Requires Linux, with no intention to become cross-platform.
+ * Runs on Linux, with no intention to become cross-platform.
  * Uses raw <abbr>ALSA</abbr>, with no intention to support PulseAudio or PipeWire.